4 patients in COVID-19 ICU

-Kaieteur News – The Ministry of Health on Saturday reported that a total of four patients are in the COVID-19 Intensive Care Unit, receiving treatment.
+Kaieteur News – The Ministry of Health (MoH) yesterday, via its daily COVID-19 dashboard, reported that four patients are in the COVID-19 Intensive Care Unit receiving treatment.

-In the last assessed 24-hour period, the Ministry recorded two new COVID-19 infections, taking the total number of confirmed cases in the country to 63,183.
+No new deaths have been recorded but the Ministry noted that one new COVID-19 infection was recorded within the last assessed 24 hours, bringing the total number of confirmed cases in the country to 63,195.

-According to data provided in its latest dashboard, it revealed that there are 12 persons in institutional isolation, 129 are in home isolation and 12 are in institutional quarantine.
+The dashboard also shows that 12 persons are in institutional isolation, 128 are in home isolation and eight are in institutional quarantine.
+To date, a total of 61,829 individuals have recovered.

+Mar 22, 2022ACS loose first game…face Guyana 1X today at Everest By Sean Devers West Indies U-19 skipper Matthew Nandu stroked an accomplished 60 after off spinner Richie Looknauth captured 3-7 from five overs...

 By Sir Ronald Sanders The international order, which had existed, although shakily, since the end of World War II and the... more